nickarrow/ironverse/Welcome to The Foundry.md

 For the full setup walkthrough, see [[Getting Started]].

-## Start Playing

-Once you're synced, you have two paths:
-### Start Your Own Campaign
-Use Iron Vault to create a new campaign in your own folder.
-You own everything you create.
-### Join an Existing Campaign
-Browse the campaigns in your vault.
-Create your character in someone else's folder.
-Write journal entries.
-You own your files, they own theirs, and the world grows organically.

 ## Community Guidelines

 The Foundry follows the community rules from the [Ironsworn Discord](https://discord.gg/8bRuZwK):